patrykpilek/multi-language-php/README.md

   - calculate the full current URL from the $_SERVER data
   - generate the data for the language navigation links
   - add the language navigation links to the HTML
+  - remember the selected locale in a cookie